poi-vrc/DressingTools/docs/docs/getting-started/setup-clothes-with-cabinet-anim.md

 ### 1. Drag the clothes to the avatar

-Drag the clothes to the avatar and right-click to choose `DressingTools -> Setup wearable with wizard`
+Drag the clothes to the avatar and right-click to choose `DressingTools -> Setup wearable with editor`

 [![Setup Wearable](/img/setup-cabanim-1-setup-wearable.PNG)](/img/setup-cabanim-1-setup-wearable.PNG)